ellenbell/FasTE/README.md

 # FasTE
 FasTE is designed to be used as a quick user guide for *de novo* transposable element (TE) library generation and subsequent TE screening.
-Part 1; library generation, utilises the packages; Extensive *de novo* TE Annotator (EDTA) and DeepTE which may be used in tandem for *de novo* TE annotation and classification.
-Part 2; screening, demonstrates how newly made libraries can be used with RepeaMasker and outputs parsed with RM_TRIPS prior to downstream analysis.
+Part 1: TE library generation, utilises the packages; Extensive *de novo* TE Annotator (EDTA) and DeepTE which may be used in tandem for *de novo* TE annotation and classification.
+Part 2: TE screening, demonstrates how newly made libraries can be used in conjunction with RepeaMasker for repeat detection and outputs parsed with RM_TRIPS prior to downstream analysis.

 <img width="1076" alt="Screenshot 2021-06-15 at 16 56 24" src="https://user-images.githubusercontent.com/46861035/122085468-a7765400-cdfa-11eb-85cb-ae0165dbe3ce.png">